fstab/grok_exporter/CONFIG.md

 ---------------

 The metrics section contains a list of metrics.
-These metrics define how to map Grok fields to Prometheus metrics:
+These metrics define how Grok fields are mapped to Prometheus metrics:

 ```yaml
 metrics: